autumnpa/Memory-Match-Game/README.md

 - Recognition when a user completes and wins the game
 - Timer (needs to reset when a new game is started)
 - Count turns per round (needs to reset when a new game is started)
+- More difficulty (a timer will add more difficulty to levels - needs to still be achievable within the time restrictions)

 # Getting Started with Create React App